Basilica of San Frediano

 Piazza Napoleone

-Church of the Archangel Michael in Lucca
+Church of St. Michael the Archangel in Lucca

 This temple is often mistaken for the Basilica of San Frediano, mainly because of its style and beauty.
 The construction of temples began in the 8th century, when the church was erected on the site of the former Roman Forum.
 The facade is very similar to the facade of the cathedral and is also made of white marble with openwork and decorated columns.